 We at Historic Bethlehem Museums & Sites offer an array of internship opportunities that give students the educational tools to be successful in their careers.

 Please submit your resume and cover letter to Alecia Caballero.
+Your application will be considered incomplete until your resume and cover letter have been submitted.

 - Complete Intern Interest Form Below